UlisesAlexanderAM/skillventory/README.md

   - [ ] I can update a skill/knowledge/competence domain
     - [ ] I can add a domain to a skill/knowledge/competence
     - [ ] I can remove a domain from a skill/knowledge/competence
+  - [ ] I can update a skill/knowledge/competence using an HTTP client

 - [ ] 5 - Register a new place with greater interest